jakwings/tomlify-j0.4/README.md

     It can be any JavaScript object, except for `null` and `undefined`.
 By default, all numbers are transformed into floats and arrays of numbers will become arrays of floats.
+And `null` or `undefined` in an array or object property whose value is `null` or `undefined` will be ignored.
 You can change this behavior through `replacer`.

     If `table` is a boolean value, a number, a string, a date or an array, the result will be the same as `tomlify.toValue(table, replacer, space)`.

 *   replacer - `{function(this: Context, key: String|Number, value:Mixed): Mixed}`: